Vision Building

 A vision is a deeply held picture of where a person or group wants to get to in the future.
 When everyone in a group thoroughly understands and shares the same vision, they become intensely motivated.
 They will apply their whole selves to achieve their vision.

 My experience has been that people share a common vision of how they would like life and work to be.
 They may find it quite hard to share their thoughts and feelings at this deep level.
-When sufficient trust is in place, they find out they want the same things.
+They discover they want the same things when sufficient trust is in place.
 Mistrust and painful history can make building trust a slow and delicate process.
 It helps to do lots of listening and to avoid blaming anyone.
 Allow people to express what they feel and be heard.
 Then they will be more positive.

 A holistic vision